jgaloguz/Diffusive-Shock-Acceleration/README.md

 Compile and run the code using
 ```
 make dsa_backward
-mpirun -np <N> dsa_backward <number-of-trajectories> <batch-size>
+mpirun -np <N> dsa_backward <number-of-trajectories> <batch-size> <time-index>
 ```
-where the options mean the same as in the forward-in-time runs.
+where the first two options mean the same as in the forward-in-time runs and the third is the index of the time within the common time array at which to initialize the pseudo-particles.
 The results can be post-processed with the command
 ```
 make dsa_backward_postprocess